UniversityOfAppliedSciencesFrankfurt/LearningApi/WorkingWithBatches.md

 - The training is started by *RunBatch()* method instead of *Run()* method.

 The data provider module returns the data as usual.
 As long there is more data to return, module should return batch of data.
-The method *RunBatch()* will invoke data provider module after training of the batch over and over again, as long the data provider returns an empty data set.
-Additionally the module must set IsMoreDataAvailable on true of the context instnce.
+The method *RunBatch()* will invoke data provider module after training of the batch over and over again, as long the data provider returns a none empty data set.
+Additionally the module must set IsMoreDataAvailable on true of the context instance, when there is no more data to retrieve.
+Following example demonstrates how to do this:

 ~~~ csharp
                 // ... code omitted for simplicity...